-ENGL 1010: Intro. to Academic Writing
+ENGL 1010: Introduction to Academic Writing

-Students learn how to use objects to spark personal stories.
+Personal Narrative Students learn how to use objects to spark personal stories.
 Emphases include: using rich descriptions; writing about common, unique experiences vs. sensational experiences and "risking the personal."

 Visual Rhetoric Students analyze art objects through the lens of visual rhetoric and learn how to apply visual rhetoric to their own writing by "showing" rather than "telling."

 Review Students view artworks and discuss their gut reactions.
 Then, students move through their initial judgments to define their criteria and evidence for what type of art interests (or does not interest) them.

 ENGL 2010: Intermediate Writing

-Students work on object-based personal narratives rooted in the creative nonfiction genre.
+Object Essay Students work on object-based personal narratives rooted in the creative nonfiction genre.
 Students view examples of art objects and the narratives they have inspired in other students, instructors, faculty, etc. Emphases include: how to include research in personal narrative; how to find connections with objects; how to move from the personal to the universal.